 The most recent stock assessment for skipjack in the EPO was conducted in 2021, using all available catch information.
 Although there are considerable uncertainties associated with the assessment, it is considered reliable for use to produce management advice.
 The results of the 2021 assessment indicated a low probability that stock biomass is currently below the target reference point, and therefore a very low probability it is below any potential limit reference point.
-For these reasons skipjack in the EPO continues to meet the MT byproduct requirements and should be re-approved for use as a raw material.
+Skipjack in the EPO meets the MT byproduct requirements and should be approved for use as a raw material.